v. Shanghai

 Power to the women in film and the performing arts!!
 Represent!

 I head back to the airport via the express metro line for a 17:20 flight back to Shanghai.
-Exchange unused HKD for RMB.
+Don't forget to exchange unused HKD for RMB!

 And thus concludes my quick trip to Hong Kong.